 In today’s market, it’s common for even the smallest companies to conduct at least some business online.
 Starting a business is no longer a brick-and-mortar-only enterprise.
-And whether you own an ecommerce store or need to allow for online bookings, you can’t really have an online presence without a business website—and pretty much every online business statistic proves it.
+And whether you want to start an ecommerce business or need to allow for online bookings, you can’t really have an online presence without a business website.

 Wix offers hundreds of free design templates that work for just about any type of business.
 Sort through their templates by category: business, photography, videography, restaurants and food, design, and so on.

-This small business website builder has an easy-to-use template: simply drag-and-drop to create your website.
+This small business website builder has an easy-to-use template: Simply drag and drop elements to create your website.
 That makes the actual building part of creating a website for your business pretty painless.
-This best website builder for small business option also offers mobile capabilities and free and secure online web hosting.
+This best website builder for small business option also offers mobile capabilities and free, secure online web hosting.

 Pricing: Wix offers hundreds of templates, unlimited pages, and web hosting for free.
 But they also offer premium subscription levels specifically for businesses:

 Squarespace is a small business website builder largely known as a service for creative industries and those hoping to start an ecommerce business.
-However, Squarespace still has something to offer for most small businesses.
+However, Squarespace still has something to offer most small businesses.

 Squarespace has a variety of beautifully designed templates—if you want your small business website to have real visual appeal, a Squarespace website will really wow your customers.

-That said, this service doesn’t allow for as much customizability as other small business website builders do.
-However, if you’re looking for an easy way to craft a professional-looking website, Squarespace is a no-brainer.
+That said, this service doesn’t allow for as much customization as other small business website builders do.
+However, if you’re looking for an easy way to craft a professional-looking business website, Squarespace is a no-brainer.

-Pricing: While Squarespace isn’t the cheapest website builder on this list, they do offer a very simple pricing structure: The Business plan costs $18 per month when you pay for a full year or $26 per month when you pay monthly.
+Pricing: While Squarespace isn’t the cheapest business website builder on this list, they do offer a very simple pricing structure: The Business plan costs $18 per month when you pay for a full year or $26 per month when you pay monthly.
 It comes with a wide array of features suitable for most businesses.
 Here is their full pricing plan when paid annually:

 Duda provides an easy small business website builder solution that’s especially useful if you’re looking for desktop, tablet, and mobile capabilities.
 With Duda, you can convert your standard desktop website into a mobile site, or build a mobile site from scratch.

-Pricing: Duda offers three pricing tiers, each of which increase in the amount of features, and suit businesses of varying sizes:
+Pricing: Duda offers three pricing tiers, each of which increases the number of features you get, and can suit businesses of varying sizes.
+These include:

 Pricing: Yola offers a free service, or three separate tiers.
 Each offers users increasing levels of features and support: